-They don’t know how to ask, they’re afraid that they’re going to get rejected, that a customer is going to bring up objections, that it’s going to become a stalemate where you have to wait until somebody gets back to you and meanwhile you’re just sat there being ghosted…
+They don’t know how to ask, or they’re afraid that they’re going to get rejected.
+Afraid that a customer is going to bring up objections.
+Or that it’s going to become a stalemate where you have to wait until somebody gets back to you, and meanwhile you’re just sat there being ghosted…

 “Everything’s going well, but oh my God… now I have to ask for the sale!”

-They however, have their concerns, their fears, the nagging problem that they’re looking to solve that they might want you to solve, but they don’t know yet.
+They however, have their concerns and their fears.
+They live with the nagging problem that they’re looking to solve, and that they *might* want you to solve, but they don’t know for sure yet.

 And until you get to the point where you invite them to make a decision, that tension keeps existing, and it’s uncomfortable for both of you.

-So if you can show up, at some point in your conversation, and you tell them things like:
+So if you can show up, at some point in your conversation, and you tell them something like:

 “Say, this coaching programme we discussed – that something you would like to proceed with?”

-“Is this a solution that you see would really work for your company?”
+“Is this a solution that you think would really work for your company?”

 “Would you like to talk about making this real and getting started?”

 “Should we have a conversation about a proposal and working together?”